ankitkohli88/disaster-response-prediction/README.md

 python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db
 python train_classifier.py DisasterResponse.db classifier.pkl
 python run.py
-Run the web application Go to http://0.0.0.0:3001/ (if facing problems try http://localhost:3001 in a browser)
+Run the web application Go to http://<WORKSPACESPACEID>-3001.<WORKSPACEDOMAIN>

 In the web app you may input any text message (English) and it will categorize it among 36 classes.